-Biovolume and biomass were estimated through empirical relationships (see Figure S1, sections 1.2 and 1.3 in Supplemental Information) following Verity et al. (1992), Menden-Deuer and Lessard (2000), Sun and Liu (2003) and Marrec et al. (2018).
-The functional groups growth rate was estimated from the cell biovolumes (see Table S1 in Supplemental Information) using a size-structured population model introduced by Sosik et al. (2003) and adapted by Ribalet et al. (2015).
+Biovolume and biomass were estimated through empirical relationships (see Figure S1, sections 1.2 and 1.3 in Supplemental Information) following Marrec et al. (2018).
+The functional groups growth rate was estimated from the cell biovolumes using a size-structured population model introduced by Sosik et al. (2003) and adapted by Ribalet et al. (2015).